bright/new-www/content/jobs/senior-fullstack-developer-react-python.md

 ## **about the project 🚀**

 We are working on an innovative Agentic AI platform designed for AppSec teams, effectively integrating with modern software development processes.
-By leveraging intelligent agents, deep contextual knowledge, and orchestration through MCP, the application transforms security from a blocker into an innovation accelerator.
+By using intelligent agents, deep contextual knowledge, and orchestration through MCP, the application transforms security from a blocker into an innovation accelerator.

 ## **preferred skills and qualifications 👩‍💻🧑‍💻**